m600x/demo-api-gateway/README.md

 - CI: Test the app (pytest dummy)
 - CI: Test Kubernetes YAML and Helm chart (deploy on kind)
 - CI: Scan for vulnerability (only fail on critical with known fix)
-- CI: Build and push to docker hub
+- CI: Build and push to docker hub (with SLSA provenance)

 ## Usage